subhajitpramanik/COVID_drug_bioactivity_analysis_ML_model/README.md

 We calculated the descriptors and fingerprint for the compounds imported and then ran different regression models to compute the bioactivity of the compounds

+CONCLUSIONS:
+•	The PaDel fingerprint calculations were faster and better for predicting the bioactivity values as compared to Mordred descriptors.
+•	After running and observing different models to fit the data the decision tree regressor was better in most of the iterations for Mordred data.
+•	After running and observing different models to fit the data the voting regressor was better in most of the iterations for PaDEL data.
+•	The max r2 achieved for Mordred data was: 0.395
+•	The max r2 achieved for PaDEL data was: 0.642 (** The values of r2 can change at the time of run.)